cs231n/cs231n.github.io/classification.md

 <div class="fig figcenter fighighlight">
   <img src="/assets/crossval.jpeg">
   <div class="figcaption">Common data splits.
 A training and test set is given.
 The training set is split into folds (for example 5 folds here).
 The folds 1-4 become the training set.
 One fold (e.g. fold 5 here in yellow) is denoted as the Validation fold and is used to tune the hyperparameters.
-Cross-validation goes a step further iterates over the choice of which fold is the validation fold, separately from 1-5.
+Cross-validation goes a step further and iterates over the choice of which fold is the validation fold, separately from 1-5.
 This would be referred to as 5-fold cross-validation.
 In the very end once the model is trained and all the best hyperparameters were determined, the model is evaluated a single time on the test data (red).</div>
 </div>

 <a name='procon'></a>